cl-fontana/abcd-docs/docs/source/hardware_support.rst

 * ADQ214, with the standard firmware in the PXI version;
 * ADQ412, with the standard firmware in the PXI version;
-* ADQ14, with the firmware FWDAQ in the USB and PXI versions and with an experimental support for the FWPD.
+* ADQ14, with the standard firmware FWDAQ in the USB and PXI versions;
+* ADQ14, with an initial support for the FWPD in the PXI version.

 Digilent
 --------